-12.1.2 Dissertation
+9.1.2 Dissertation

 Dissertations assess a student's ability to engage in depth with a particular aspect of the subject, to carry out an investigation into it, and to report the outcome.
 The Dissertation is a major part of most of the Masters programme.
-It is supervised individually and assessed on the basis of a final dissertation which will have a maximum word limit.
+It is supervised individually and assessed on the basis of a final dissertation which will have a maximum word limit and an oral presentation.
 The project will be a piece of research on a topic that relates to the subject matter of the programme.